 There are several variants on the birth of Dionysus.
 According to one of these, Dionysus would be the son of Zeus and Persephone.
-It is said, in fact, that Demeter he hid his daughter Persephone in a cave in Sicily entrusting her to the custody of two snakes; Zeus, then, turned into a snake and was able to mate with Persephone generating Dionysus who was born inside the same cave and had a head adorned with two horns.
+In fact, it is said that Demeter he hid his daughter Persephone in a cave in Sicily entrusting her to the custody of two snakes; Zeus, then, turned into a snake and was able to mate with Persephone generating Dionysus who was born inside the same cave and had his head adorned with two horns.
 According to the second variant, Dionysus would be the son of Zeus and the Theban Semele .
-During love affairs, Zeus presented himself to Semele in the guise of an ordinary mortal.
-Having learned of her husband's umpteenth betrayal, she wanted to take revenge on her rival already six months pregnant and assuming the appearance of Semele's nurse, insinuated her doubt that her lover was not the god Zeus, advising her, to accept it, ask Zeus for an embrace in which he presented himself in the real divine garb and no longer under the guise of an ordinary mortal.
+During the love affair, Zeus presented himself to Semele in the guise of an ordinary mortal.
+Having learned of her husband's umpteenth betrayal, she wanted to take revenge on her rival already six months pregnant and assuming the appearance of Semele's nurse, insinuated her the doubt that her lover was not the god Zeus, advising her, to accept it, to ask Zeus for an embrace in which he would appear in the real divine guise and no longer under the guise of an ordinary mortal.
 Semele, fallen into the trap, asked Zeus to show himself to her in all his divine splendor and the god, to please her, granted her wish but, at the sight of so much splendor, poor Semele fell electrocuted.
 Zeus, then, stole the baby that Semele was carrying in her womb and helped by Hephaestus (who had already had the opportunity to operate as an obstetrician, on the occasion of Athena's birth) he had the baby sewn on his thigh, carrying out the gestation himself.
 Thus was born Dionysus, the god born twice.

 Many travels are attributed to Dionysus.
 It is said that during one of these trips, he was kidnapped by the Etruscan pirates who wanted to sell him